SkafteNicki/dtu_mlops/s7_deployment/apis.md

         Figure out where to add them to the code and try running the application one more time to see that you get a file back with the resized image.

+7. A common pattern in most applications is that we want some code to run on startup and some code to run on shutdown.
+    FastAPI allows us to do this by controlling the *lifespan* of our application.
+This is done by implementing the `lifespan` function.
+Look at the [documentation](https://fastapi.tiangolo.com/advanced/events/) for lifespan events and implement a small application that prints `Hello` on startup and `Goodbye` on shutdown.

+    ??? success "Solution"

+        Here is a simple example that will print `Hello` on startup and `Goodbye` on shutdown.

+        ```python
+        from contextlib import asynccontextmanager
+        from fastapi import FastAPI

+        @asynccontextmanager
+        async def lifespan(app: FastAPI):
+            print("Hello")
+            yield
+            print("Goodbye")

+        app = FastAPI(lifespan=lifespan)

+        @app.get("/")
+        def read_root():
+            return {"Hello": "World"}
+        ```

-7. (Optional) Let's try to figure out how to use FastAPI in a machine learning context.
+8. Let's try to figure out how to use FastAPI in a Machine learning context.
 Below is a script that downloads a `VisionEncoderDecoder` from [huggingface](https://huggingface.co/docs/transformers/model_doc/vision-encoder-decoder#transformers.VisionEncoderDecoderModel)
     .
 The model can be used to create captions for a given image.
 Thus calling